vinhphuctadang/SchoolStuff/AdvancedMachineLearning/README.md

+## What is this?
+Currently, this is a folder for simply store my written scripts for school excercises

+Detail descriptions for files:

+- main.py: a simple perceptron with sigmoid activation training using tensorflow 2.0, only for study purpose

 ## Requirement
 Install following requirements if your device do not all all of the followings (On Windows/MacOSX, pip is preferrable)